 ★★★★☆ When it comes to getting a signal to make calls or use the internet on your phone, giffgaff running on O2's network gives you a safe pair of hands.
 Check your giffgaff coverage >

-★★★☆☆ Room for improvement here with giffgaff using O2's network, which is typical seen as the slowest of the major networks.
+★★★☆☆ Room for improvement here with giffgaff using O2's network, which is typically seen as the slowest of the major networks.
 Check 4G and 3G on giffgaff near you >

 ★★☆☆☆ The trade off for cheap deals with giffgaff is their online-only customer service.
 Not being able to call someone when you've got a problem is bound to irritate some people, no matter how efficient giffgaff's online community of helpers are.